… a Conversation

 … The Art of Reviewing

 In the end, reviewing is an art form.
 I stand on the shoulders of giants, to borrow the cliché.
-My favorites are Roland Barthes, Susan Sontag, Pauline Kael, Camille Paglia, Nathan Rabin, Jeremy Clarkson, and James Wood.
+My favorites are Roland Barthes, Susan Sontag, Pauline Kael, Camille Paglia, Nathan Rabin, Jeremy Clarkson, Chris Harris, Joyce Carol Oates, James Wood, and Elizabeth Hardwick.
 While reviewing is, as Jacques Barzun said, “a derivative art,” the best reviewing aspires towards that of art.
-Beyond the confines of craft and summarization, the best reviewing create an ancillary literature, to be read and enjoyed as much as the work itself.
+Beyond the confines of craft and summary, the best reviewing create an ancillary literature, to be read and enjoyed as much as the work itself.